 UH Energy Fellow

 B.S.
 University of Arizona

-She is the current chair of the Association of American Law Schools Section on Natural Resources and Energy Law and has served for the last several years on the section's sub-committees.
+She is the past chair of the Association of American Law Schools Section on Natural Resources and Energy Law and has served for the last several years on the section's sub-committees.
 Professor Warren has also served on many other committees and boards in her career, including being the law school representative for the Institute for Energy Law and advisory board member for the Association of International Petroleum Negotiators.

 Professor Warren was in private practice for several years prior to entering academia.
 She worked as a litigator in energy and utility law for the international law firm of Perkins Coie based in Seattle, Washington as well as a litigator in a prominent regional firm Post & Schell based in Philadelphia, Pennsylvania.
 Professor Warren also completed a clerkship for the Honorable Michael Winkelstein of the Appellate Division of the Superior Court of New Jersey.

 She is admitted to practice in Pennsylvania, New Jersey, the U.S. Virgin Islands, and Washington.

 Energy Law & Policy

 International Energy Law